-Local management There is currently no direct management measures in place for turbot within the Sussex IFCA.
+Local management The Sussex IFCA Minimum Size Byelaw 2021 sets the minimum size for turbot at 30cm.
 EU legislation There is no European wide legislation for turbot.
-There is a catch limit for turbot and brill in the North Sea and there is a size limit for region 9 of 45cm.
-Some producer organisation have adopted voluntary minimum landing sizes between 25 and 30 cm.
+There is a catch limit for turbot and brill in the North Sea.